Welcome to Aurora’s Northwest Passage expedition.

-The icy and labyrinthine channels of the legendary Northwest Passage have enchanted explorers and adventurers for centuries.
-Get a glimpse into the world that captivated early explorers such as Franklin, Amundsen and Larsen by exploring a portion of the fabled Northwest Passage.
-Visit the final resting places of some of the heroic explorers to have ventured here and experience the archipelago of islands and channels that form Canada’s High Arctic region.
-Along the way, we hope to meet local indigenous people who call this remote wilderness home, and encounter enigmatic Arctic wildlife, including walrus, beluga whale, polar bear, musk ox and the elusive narwhal.
-Pack ice always threatens to halt our voyage through the passage, adding a compelling element of adventure that is integral to any genuine expedition.
+The labyrinthine channels of the legendary Northwest Passage have enchanted explorers and adventurers for centuries.
+Get a glimpse into the world that captivated early explorers such as Franklin, Amundsen and Larsen, by exploring a portion of the fabled Northwest Passage.
+Visit the final resting places of some of the legendary explorers to have ventured here and experience the archipelago of islands and channels that make up Canada’s High Arctic region.
+Along the way, we hope to meet local indigenous people who call this remote wilderness home, and perhaps catch glimpses of the wildlife that inhabit the region: polar fox, bowhead whale, polar bear and the elusive narwhal.
+We may encounter the variable sea ice that once prevented ships from traversing the Northwest Passage, adding a compelling element of adventure that is integral to any genuine expedition.

-- Hike on Devon Island, the world’s largest uninhabited island, which features stunning geology, fjords and glacial valleys to explore
+• Hike on Devon Island, the world’s largest uninhabited island

-- On Beechey Island, visit memorials and graves of explorers from John Franklin’s expedition
+• On Beechey Island, visit the graves of explorers from John Franklin’s expedition

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.